-Colors don't just make food pretty: they can be a sign of nutritional power.
+Colors don't just make food pretty—they can be a sign of nutritional power.
 And purple is mighty.
 This royal shade comes from anthocyanins—disease-fighting antioxidants.
 The pigment produces red, blue and violet foods, depending on the type of anthocyanin (there are hundreds).
-The high antioxidant content in these pigmented potatoes fights inflammation and helps slash heart disease and cancer risk.
-(For more, check out these Best Antioxidant-Rich Foods.)
+The high antioxidant content in these pigmented potatoes fights inflammation and helps slash heart disease and cancer risk, according to a 2021 study in Antioxidants.

 Purple Potato Nutrition

-Purple potatoes have a lot going for them nutritionally, beyond antioxidants.
+Purple potatoes, also known as purple sweet potatoes, have a lot going for them nutritionally, beyond antioxidants.
 They are packed with fiber, vitamin C and potassium, which can help with weight loss, immunity and heart health.
-The nutrition for 1 medium baked purple potato is as follows:
+The nutrition for 1 medium baked purple potato is as follows, per the USDA:

 - 151 calories

 - 4 g protein

 - 0 g fat

 - 34 g carbohydrates

 - 943 mg potassium (20% Daily Value)